michalplocienniczak/autocomplete-github-searchbar/README.md

 - **Result Limitation**: A maximum of 50 results per request to optimize performance.
 - **Feedback States**: Visual feedback for loading, empty results, and errors.
 - **Keyboard Navigation**: Use arrow keys to navigate and Enter to open links in new tabs.
+- **Dark Mode**: Supports dark mode for a better user experience in low-light environments.
+- **Responsive Design**: Fully responsive layout for optimal use on devices of all sizes.
 - **Test Coverage**: Includes meaningful unit and integration tests.

 ## Tech Stack